hampuskraft/wumpus-api/README.md

 Discord member username & nickname sanitization API.
 A hosted version is available at https://api.wump.io/v1.

+> Used in production at [NetherGames Network](https://discord.gg/ng) with over 31,000 members.

 ## API Endpoints

 ### `POST /sanitize`